If you wish to register keyholders for your alarm, either at home or at work, please click on keyholder registration

 Like you, the Council may try to resolve the problem informally.
 If this fails and they are satisfied that the noise amounts to a statutory nuisance, they will serve an abatement notice under Section 80 of the Environmental Protection Act 1990.
 The action required would depend on whether the noise arises from a domestic or commercial source.
 If the source is domestic it may require the noise to be stopped altogether; if the source is commercial, works may be required to eliminate or reduce the noise or the noise may be limited to certain times of the day.
-Commercial operations have special dispensation that can allow them to cause some noise, provided they are doing the best they can to minimise it.
+Commercial operations have special dispensation that allows them to cause some noise as part of their business, provided they are doing the best they can to minimise it.

 An abatement notice must be served on the person responsible for the noise or, in certain circumstances, the owner or occupier of the premises, or the offending vehicle or machinery, or person responsible for the offending vehicle or machinery.

-A person on whom an abatement notice has been served has the right of appeal within 21 days of it being served.
+A person on whom an abatement notice has been served has the right of appeal to a Magistrates Court within 21 days of it being served.

-If a person on whom an abatement notice has been served fails to comply he will have committed an offence and will be liable to a fine.
+If a person on whom an abatement notice has been served fails to comply with the requirements of that notice, he will have committed an offence and will be liable to a fine.
 For offences relating to domestic premises and private vehicles, the Magistrate's Court may impose a maximum fine of £5,000, with a further fine of up to £500 for each day the offence continues after conviction.
 When the nuisance arises on industrial, trade or business premises, the maximum fine is £20,000.